-So how would you go about it?
-Well first, it really does start with your big vision, your objectives and yes, goals.
+It really does start with identifying your big vision and outlining your objectives.
 From there, you have to back it up with some sort of action.
-Those actions are the key component of your marketing plan.
+Those actions are what make up the key components of your marketing plan.

 If part of you just said, “oh, crap, she means _________” and you filled in the blank with that thing you KNOW you need to do, then this is was written just for you!